morsapaes/mz-abandoned-cart-demo/README.md

 ENVELOPE DEBEZIUM;
 ```

-If you were to check the avaolable columns from the `orders` source by running the following statement:
+If you were to check the available columns from the `orders` source by running the following statement:

 ```sql
 SHOW COLUMNS FROM orders;